MPAS-Dev/compass/docs/developers_guide/ocean/test_groups/global_ocean.rst

 ++++++++++++++++++++++++++++++++

-The ``Kuroshio8to60`` and ``Kuroshio12to60`` mehses are designed to explore dynamics of the Kuroshio Current.
+The ``Kuroshio8to60`` and ``Kuroshio12to60`` mehses are designed to explore dynamics of the Western Boundary Current (WBC) in the North Pacific Ocean, the Kuroshio.

 The class
 :py:class:`compass.ocean.tests.global_ocean.mesh.kuroshio.KuroshioBaseMesh`